MarcNeveu/IcyDwarf/IcyDwarf_manual.md

 **[PLACEHOLDER]**

 This section will contain validated benchmark cases that users can run to verify their installation and understand expected outputs.
-Benchmark cases will include:

-1. **Europa Baseline**: Standard Europa thermal-orbital evolution
-2. **Enceladus Tidal Heating**: High-eccentricity tidal heating scenario
-3. **Titan Geochemistry**: Long-term water-rock interaction
-4. **Pluto Compression**: Core differentiation and compression

-Each benchmark will include:
+Each benchmark to include:
 - Input file
 - Expected runtime
 - Reference output files